-Working in Photoshop CC is such an ingrained feature of our lives that much of what we do can become ingrained and subconscious.
-It's one of the key tools for graphic designers (opens in new tab), and there are lots of brilliant Photoshop resources around to help us keep on top of things, including handy Photoshop tutorials.
-But if it's been a long time since you really considered your Photoshop workflow, there's a chance you're not being as productive as you could be.
+Working in Photoshop CC (opens in new tab) is such an major feature in most designers' lives that much of what we do can become ingrained and subconscious.
+It's one of the key tools for graphic designers (opens in new tab), and there are lots of brilliant Photoshop tutorials (opens in new tab) around to help us keep on top of things.
+But if it's been a long time since you really considered your Photoshop workflow, chances are you're not being as productive as you could be.

-Here, we outline 10 of the most common mistakes designers make when using Photoshop.
+In this article, we outline 10 of the most common mistakes designers make when using Photoshop.
 Think you know everything there is to know?
 Think again.
 If you recognise any of these in your own workflow, it's time to make a change...

 01. Failing to use shortcuts(opens in new tab)

 Learning shortcuts is an enormously important way to save time and energy as a designer.
-Here you can find a list of some of the most useful Photoshop shortcuts, or here for a handy shortcut cheatsheet.
+Not got them memorised yet?
+Take a look at this list of the most useful Photoshop shortcuts, and print out this handy shortcut cheatsheet (opens in new tab).

 02. Forgetting to save regularly

 03. Not using layers and folders(opens in new tab)

 A central feature of Photoshop, layers make a project easier to edit, duplicate and more.
-A common mistake amongst Photoshop beginners is not to make enough layers, only to regret it later when they realise it's quicker to start again than edit what they've done.
+A common mistake amongst Photoshop beginners is not to make enough layers, only to regret it later when you realise it's quicker to start again than edit what you've done.

 More experienced designers know not to fall into that trap – but what they still often fail to do is to organise their layers and structure them into folders properly.
-Again, this may seem like a lot of unnecessary work, but it will help massively in keeping your project organised and save you a lots of time and hassle in the long term.
-Plus, if you ever have to hand over your work to another designer, they'll love you for it.
+Again, this may seem like a lot of unnecessary work, but it will help massively in keeping your project organised and save you lots of time and hassle in the long term.
+Plus, when it comes time to hand over your work to another designer (opens in new tab), they'll love you for it.

 04. Making permanent adjustments